 Successful completion of this course is required by law in Alabama to obtain a license to operate a powerboat on public waters.
 In addition to becoming familiar with the “Rules of the Road”, each young skipper learns to safely handle his or her own boat.
 Official certificates are awarded to those campers who successfully pass the written and practical tests.

 Advanced Power Boating emphasizes boating skills and safety.
 Campers in this elective also learn ski signals and how to pull a skier.
-This course is available to 8th and 9th graders who have passed the basic course.
+This course is available to 8th graders who have passed the basic course.

 Meet your friends at the Camp Mac Country Club for a round of golf – Putt-Putt Golf, that is!
 We’ll have Hole-in-One Contests, the Green and White Tourney, and the Horseshoe Tournament!
 Then we’ll end the week with the Camp Mac Masters for the coveted Green T-Shirt!
 See you at the Clubhouse!